 Speakers and panel discussion will also address cyber security challenges, as well as privacy and ethics issues posed by smaller and smaller unmanned surveillance systems, civil and law enforcement uses for robots and drones, new developments in maritime systems, export regulations on selling unmanned technology overseas and the latest technology developments.

 Keynote speakers will include the acting head of the FAA, the secretary of the unmanned aircraft systems study group for the International Civil Aviation Organization, the Army’s deputy chief of staff for intelligence and the deputy chief of naval operations for warfare systems.

 Your 4GWAR editor will be among the thousands of attendees, bringing you word of the latest developments in unmanned systems – especially for special operations, intelligence and surveillance, law enforcement and homeland security.

 Entry filed under: Aircraft, National Security and Defense, Skills and Training, Technology, Unmanned Aircraft, Weaponry and Equipment.
-Tags: aerospace, autonomous systems, AUVSI, Defense, drones, military aviation, robots, Special Operations, UAS, UAV, unmanned systems.
+Tags: aerospace, autonomous systems, AUVSI, drones, military aviation, robots, Special Operations, Topics, UAS, UAV, unmanned systems.